Kia Stonic review

 While the Stonic has enough grip, it never quite feels settled on the move.
 The suspension fidgets around, and the damping over aggressive bumps is not as smooth as some rivals.
 The Kia isn’t as comfortable or as relaxing on the motorway as some of its competitors either.
 There’s not much roll, and you can carry a good amount of speed through corners, but the Stonic never feels fun in the way a SEAT Arona does.
 Neither does it inspire as much confidence, as this unsettled edge undermines much of the car’s other, acceptable dynamic qualities.

-The downsized turbo unit makes 118bhp and delivers its power without too much noise and fuss.
+The downsized turbo unit makes 118bhp or 99bhp according to your choice, and delivers its power without too much noise and fuss.
 It's a little rattly at idle, but it pulls smoothly and revs well.
 Once you’re using more revs on the move it’s refined, too, and quiet at a cruise.

 You’ll need to rev it quite aggressively to access the performance, but with maximum torque delivered from 1,500rpm, the engine responds well to everyday driving demands.
-The 0-60mph time of 9.9 seconds is not too shabby, and top speed is 115mph.
+The 0-60mph time of 10.4 seconds for the 118bhp unit is not too shabby, and top speed is 115mph.
+The 99bhp engine gets to 60mph in 11.7 seconds.

-The 1.4-litre four-cylinder petrol engine is bigger but less powerful, as it's an older unit.
+The now discontinued 1.4-litre four-cylinder petrol engine was bigger but less powerful.
 With just 98bhp and only 133Nm of torque, it feels more sluggish too.
 The 0-60mph dash takes 12.2 seconds, and the top speed is capped at 107mph.

-If you’re looking for diesel power, the 1.6 CRDi model offers 108bhp and 260Nm, which is enough for a 0-60mph in 10.9 seconds and 112mph, but we feel the 1.0 T-GDi petrol is better suited to most drivers’ needs.
+If you’re looking for a diesel powered Stonic on the used market the 1.6 CRDi model offers 108bhp and 260Nm, which is enough for a 0-60mph in 10.9 seconds and 112mph, but we feel the 1.0 T-GDi petrol is better suited to most drivers’ needs.

 MPG, CO2 and Running Costs

-Whichever model you choose, there isn’t a Kia Stonic that’s going to cost a lot to run – and we think the 1.0-litre turbo petrol makes more sense than the diesel for most drivers.
-It will achieve a creditable 56.5mpg on official figures, which isn’t too far off the 67.3mpg that Kia claims for the 1.6 CRDi diesel.
+Whichever model you choose, there isn’t a Kia Stonic that’s going to cost a lot to run – the 1.0-litre turbo petrol will achieve up to 50.4mpg on official figures, but that’s some way off the 67.3mpg that Kia used to claim for the 1.6 CRDi diesel.

-The entry-level 1.4-litre petrol comes in at 51.4mpg, and while all the Stonic’s efficiency figures are decent (stop-start is standard across the range), they are by no means the best in class.
+The old 1.4-litre petrol comes in at 51.4mpg, and while the Stonic’s efficiency figures have always been decent (stop-start is standard across the range), they are by no means the best in class.
 For example, you should be able to eke more miles out of equivalent versions of both the Nissan Juke and Peugeot 2008.

-For company car drivers, the Benefit-in-Kind (BiK) rates are similar for all versions of the Stonic, thanks to reasonably low CO2 emissions.
-The 1.4 petrol attracts a 24 per cent BiK, while the 1.0 petrol and 1.6 diesel are 22 and 23 per cent respectively.
+For company car drivers, the Benefit-in-Kind (BiK) rates are similar for all versions of the Stonic, thanks to reasonably low CO2 emissions starting from 127g/km.
 All models attract the same VED road tax charge of £140 per year.

 The relatively pedestrian performance of the Kia Stonic means it doesn’t get whacked with outrageous insurance premiums.
 Group ratings are 10 to 14 across the range, which is similar to the Renault Captur.